top of page

 2. Said players eligible for promotion but who will miss much of the next year due to injury (i.e. Tommy John surgery) may have the

-decision delayed by a year; they go in the "freezer" and do not count against Triple-A limits, for example.
+decision delayed by a year; they go in the “freezer” and do not count against Triple A limits

 with the previous year’s BAD League point total by position.
 (See appendix)